Colonial Pipeline: US recovers most of ransom, justice department says

 Published

-The US Department of Justice says it has seized most of the $4.4m (£3.1m) paid to cyber-criminals.Full Article
+The justice department says it has seized most of the $4.4m (£3.1m) paid to a cyber-criminal gang.Full Article

 Published

-The US Department of Justice says it has seized most of the $4.4m (£3.1m) paid to cyber-criminals.Full Article
+The justice department says it has seized most of the $4.4m (£3.1m) paid to a cyber-criminal gang.Full Article

-The Department of Justice said Monday that it has seized 63.7 bitcoins currently valued at approximately $2.3 million.
-These funds..

 Department of Justice officials say they have recovered millions of dollars in cryptocurrency paid in ransom to hackers whose..